 Aggregate abundance-based LRPs are based on the SMU-level abundance at which there is a desired probability that 100% of CUs (the same proportion that was used for proportion-based LRPs) will be above a single selected benchmark.
 When developing aggregate abundance-based LRPs, status relative to a single benchmark is used a proxy for status above the red zone.
 The Salmon Scanner tool was considered in preliminary analyses as a way to identify red status for aggregate abundance-based LRPs, but we dismissed it for computational reasons that are described below.
-The above definition of aggregate abundance-based LRPs requires a decision to be made about what represents a desired probability that 100% of CUs will be above their benchmarks.
+The above definition of aggregate abundance-based LRPs requires a decision about what represents a desired probability that 100% of CUs will be above their benchmarks.
 We consider four alternative probability levels for our case studies that represent a range of calibrated probability categories developed by the Intergovernmental Panel on Climate Change (Frame et al. 2010): 50%, 66%, 90%, and 99%.
 The 50% value represents the mid-point of the “About as likely as not” category (33 - 66%), indicating that there is an equal probability that all CUs will be above their LBMs as there is that they will not.
 The 66% values represents the lower end of the “Likely” category (i.e., it is “Likely” that all CUs will be above their LBMs), the 90% value represents the lower end of the “Very Likely” category, and the 99% value represents the “Virtually Certain” category.
 A discussion of considerations for selecting the appropriate probability threshold when calculating abundance-based LRPs is included in (Holt et al. in review).

 We consider two types of aggregate abundance-based LRPs in our case studies: logistic regression-based LRPs and projection-based LRPs.
 Logistic regression LRPs are estimated using historical data, representing conditions that have been previously experienced by a SMU and thus implicitly assume the past is a reasonable approximation of the future.
-In comparison, projection-based LRPs use historical data as a basis for quantifying population dynamics, but are based on projections of future states, and thus, allow uncertainty in future processes to be accounted for through alternative scenarios.
-Thus, projection-based LRPs have the potential to overcome one key short-coming of the logistic regression-based LRP; they do not require the assumption that historic conditions represent current (or future) conditions as is required for the logistic regression-based approach.
+In comparison, projection-based LRPs use historical data as a basis for quantifying population dynamics, but are based on projections of future states, thus allowing uncertainty in future processes to be accounted for through alternative scenarios.
+Projection-based LRPs have the potential to overcome one key short-coming of the logistic regression-based LRP; they do not require the assumption that historic conditions represent current (or future) conditions as is required for the logistic regression-based approach.
 Instead, users have the ability to specify model structure and parameter estimates, as well as their uncertainties, that reflect the best-available science on current (or future) dynamics, to the extent that this information is available.

 Within both the logistic regression- and projection-based LRP estimation routines, we characterize annual CU status using a single metric, spawner abundances relative to benchmarks instead of using the multidimensional approach used by the Salmon Scanner.
-While in theory, estimates of CU status used in the aggregate abundance-based methods could be derived from the Salmon Scanner, we found little evidence of a statistical relationship between between Salmon Scanner statuses for CUs and aggregate spawner abundances for the one case study where we considered this approach, Interior Fraser Coho.
+While in theory, estimates of CU status used in the aggregate abundance-based methods could be derived from the Salmon Scanner, we found little evidence of a statistical relationship between Salmon Scanner statuses for CUs and aggregate spawner abundances for the one case study where we considered this approach, Interior Fraser Coho.
 In addition, projection-based LRPs are derived from an equilibrium model that does not incorporate temporal dynamics required for assessment of trends in the Salmon Scanner Tool.
 As a result, we rely on status estimated from a single lower benchmark metric (e.g., S) rather than the Salmon Scanner to develop aggregate abundance-based LRPs in our case studies.
 We provide further discussion of this result within the Interior Fraser Coho case study section of this paper.